techstartucalgary/Docs/src/software/cloud-computing/README.md

   - **Google App Engine**: A fully managed environment for deploying web apps.
 Developers write code, and the platform handles scaling and other operational details.

 **Software as a Service**
 Software as a Service (SaaS) products offer services meant to be accessed by end users.
-An easily recognizable illustration is Google's Gmail service, which allows users to manage their email by logging in to a browser interface or through an email client (like Microsoft Outlook) that's running locally.

 - **Example**:
-  - **Microsoft 365**: A suite of productivity software (Word, Excel, PowerPoint, etc.) accessed through the cloud, allowing users to collaborate and work from anywhere with just a web browser.
+  - An easily recognizable illustration is **Google's Gmail service**, which allows users to manage their email by logging in to a browser interface or through an email client (like Microsoft Outlook) that's running locally.

 ## Further Reading